fpachet/max_entropy_music/README.md

 - Both a pedagogical and an efficient implementation of a Maximum Entropy model for melody generation.
 The two implementations are equivalent.
 The pedagogical implementation is useful to understand the approach and the model.
-The efficient implementation is useful for trying examples
+The efficient implementation is about 100 X faster, and is useful for trying examples
 - Examples on MIDI files and character sequences

 ## Installation